 Out of State Corporations

-If you're an out-of-state ("foreign") corporation registered in California, you'll need to file Form S&DC-S/N annually (go to #2 then, under that, #4 on the linked list).
+If you're an out-of-state ("foreign") corporation registered in California, you'll need to file your Statement of Information annually.
+File it here.